aliyassine26/gsv-cities/README.md

 ## Acknowledgements

-This project builds on the foundational work of Ali-bey, Amar, Chaib-draa, Brahim, and Giguère, Philippe in their paper ["GSV-Cities: Toward Appropriate Supervised Visual Place Recognition"](https://arxiv.org/abs/2210.10239).
+This project builds on the foundational work of Ali-bey, Amar, Chaib-draa, Brahim, and Giguère, Philippe in their paper [&#34;GSV-Cities: Toward Appropriate Supervised Visual Place Recognition&#34;](https://arxiv.org/abs/2210.10239).
 We extend our gratitude to the original authors for their significant contributions to the field.We would like to extend our sincere gratitude to [Professor Barbara Caputo](https://www.polito.it/personale?p=barbara.caputo) and Teaching Assistant [Gabriele Trivigno](https://www.polito.it/personale?p=gabriele.trivigno) for their invaluable guidance, support, and insights throughout the course of this project.
 Their expertise and encouragement have been instrumental in the successful completion of our work.

 ## References